joshiraez/techTest/README.md

   * These are unrecoverable failures, so there is no great value on having them controlled at first.
 * FileCalculator test class can be parameterized in a Data Driven Testing style
 * Each file generation can be separated to a new class, because they will be maintained in its own.
+* Sorting the different data structures to ids, in those where it was not specifically required
+  * Task3 NEEDS sorting.
+This is already don.
+  * But Task 1 by order id
+  * And Task 2 by product id, and the customers by id

 # Overview